 We seek applications from innovative Indigenous scholars in any discipline relevant to visual and/or print history to join the research team of the recently established Graphic Encounters research project based in the history department at La Trobe University.
 The project is dedicated to the study of Australian print-making depicting Aboriginal Australians from ‘discovery’ to federation (1770-1901).
 This historical period encompasses an era of intercultural encounters imagined within the graphic medium of prints, from engraving to lithography.
 Concurrently the many techniques in image reproduction refined over these same decades.
 We seek to document particularly the production of prints featuring Aboriginal Australians and their recurrence and dissemination within a transnational web of print media and print making.
 The PhD project may focus on the cultural, social, economic, geographic, or other dimensions of colonial print production and circulation during the period, and it is a requirement of the scholarship that the funded work contributes to the aims of the Graphic Encounters: Colonial Prints and the Inscription of Aboriginality research project.
 Our aim is to curate a major travelling exhibition and develop an online gallery resource, as well as convene an international conference, research publications and commentaries to facilitate access to published and unpublished prints for the period up to 1901.

 About Graphic Encounters

-The project is an Australia Research Council Future Fellowship with Dr Liz Conor as Chief Investigator, based in the History Department at La Trobe University.
+The project is an Australia Research Council Future Fellowship with Associate Professor Liz Conor as Chief Investigator, based in the History Department at La Trobe University.

 Scholarship value and duration